 How do I start this process?

-Please email us at firstname.lastname@example.org.
-Please include your device's serial number (make and model for PCs), a detailed description of the issue, and any troubleshooting measures you have taken.
-This will help speed up the diagnosis and troubleshooting steps to get you up and running as quickly as possible!
+- Email us at email@example.com.
+Please include your device's manufacturer, model, and serial number, a detailed description of the issue, and any troubleshooting measures you have taken.

 How long will it take?